cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 end;
 ```

 We're still flagging the unit.
-First of all, it assigns the initial state to it right off the bat, and secondly, it
-will signal to other processors that might use flags to recognize free units that this one is busy.
+First of all, it assigns the initial state to it right off the bat, and secondly, it will signal to other processors that might use flags to recognize free units that this one is busy.

-The other property is `@unit.controller`.
-This returns the processor that is actively controlling the unit, or
-`null` if no processor controls that unit.
+The other property is `@unit.@controller`.
+This returns the processor that is actively controlling the unit, or `null` if no processor controls that unit.
 Use this property to detect that your unit was lost:

 ```
-if @unit.controller != @this then
+if @unit.@controller != @this then
     // We lost our unit.
 Immediatelly get a new one. myFindFreeUnit(@mega, STATE_INIT);
 end;
 ```

-Unit can become lost if a player or another rogue processor takes over it, so it is definitely useful to guard
-yourself against this possibility.
+Unit can become lost if a player or another rogue processor takes over it, so it is definitely useful to guard yourself against this possibility.

 Unit becomes controlled by the processor when it is issued a command.
-Most
-[ucontrol instructions](FUNCTIONS_V7.markdown#instruction-ucontrol) will do so.
-Notably, setting a flag marks the
-unit as controlled while querying the flag or other properties of the unit won't.
+Most [ucontrol instructions](FUNCTIONS_80.markdown#instruction-ucontrol) will do so.
+Notably, setting a flag marks the unit as controlled while querying the flag or other properties of the unit won't.

-If a unit is not issued commands from a processor for some time, it becomes free again and both `controlled` and
-`controller` properties are cleared.
+If a unit is not issued commands from a processor for some time, it becomes free again and both `@controlled` and `@controller` properties are cleared.
 My tests show it takes about 10 seconds:

 ```
-loops = 0;
 ubind(@poly);
 start = @time;
 flag(10);
-while @unit.controller == @this do
+do while @unit.@controller == @this;
-    loops += 1;      // while loop doesn't allow empty body as of now end;
-print($"Unit was controlled for $ ms", floor(@time - start));
+print($"Unit was controlled for ${floor(@time - start)} ms");
 printflush(message1);
 ```

 ### Detecting destroyed units

 When a unit is destroyed, the variable that pointed to it keeps its original value.
-It is possible to detect a
-destroyed unit (as well as a destroyed building, actually) by querying the `dead` property.
-A value of `0` (or
-`false`) means the unit is alive, a value of `1` (or `true`) means it is, well, dead as a parrot.
+It is possible to detect a destroyed unit (as well as a destroyed building, actually) by querying the `@dead` property.
+A value of `0` (or `false`) means the unit is alive, a value of `1` (or `true`) means it is, well, dead as a parrot.

 > [!TIP]
-> The `dead` property always returns either `0` or `1`.
-Specifically, invoking `var.dead` returns 1 when `var` happens to be `null`.
+> The `@dead` property always returns either `0` or `1`.
+Specifically, invoking `var.@dead` returns 1 when `var` happens to be `null`.

 ```
-if @unit.controller != @this or @unit.dead == 1 then
+if @unit.@controller != @this or @unit.@dead == 1 then
     // We lost our unit.
 Immediatelly get a new one. myFindFreeUnit(@mega, STATE_INIT);
 end;